-University of Mumbai has implemented the Choice Based Credit and Grading System since 2011-2012.
+University of Mumbai has implemented the Choice Based Credit and Grading System since 2010-2011.
 The Scheme has seen many changes since its inception.
-The Choice Based Credit System as applicable 2016-2017 is as given below.
+The Choice Based Credit System as applicable from the year 2016-2017 is as given below.

 Before we proceed to explain the examination scheme, a Learner (student) must understand the terminologies used:

 A Program is a set of courses that are linked together in an academically meaningful way and generally ends with the award of a Certificate or Diploma or Degree depending on the level of knowledge attained and the total duration of study.
 Traditionally, B.A., B.Sc. and B.Com. are referred as Degree’s and will now be referred to as PROGRAMS.

 The term “COURSE” under the Credit System corresponds to the word ‘SUBJECT’ used currently.
 For instance, subjects like Accountancy & Financial Management, Business Economics, Foundation Course, Commerce, etc. included under the B. Com. program would now be called ‘Courses’.

 A course, which is generally an independent entity having its own separate identity, is also often referred to as a ‘Module’.
 A module may be studied in conjunction with other learning modules or studied independently.
 A topic within a course is treated as a Unit.

 Credit Point refers to the ‘Workload’ of a learner.It is an index of the number of learning hours deemed for learning of a certain segment.
 These learning hours broadly classified into hours spent on attending actual lectures / tutorials / laboratory work /seminar, etc. and notional hours spent on reading, reflecting, discussing, attending counseling sessions, watching especially prepared videos, writing assignments, preparing for examinations, etc.